moderneinc/jenkins-ingest/README.md

 $ rm old.csv new.csv
 ```

-Then trigger a manual run of https://github.com/moderneinc/moderne-cli/actions/workflows/jenkins.yml, potentially with a prefix filter.
+Then trigger a manual run of https://github.com/moderneinc/moderne-cli/actions/workflows/jenkins.yml to create the Jenkins jobs, potentially with a prefix filter.
+After the jobs have run once, you might want to update or skip failed jobs through [the parser](./parser/README.md).